oracle-livelabs/oci/oci-stack-monitoring-fundamentals/discovery/discovery.md

 	![Resource discovery page drop-down menu items, highlighting Oracle Database resource type](images/3-2-discovery.png " ")

 	We begin by assigning the database a name.
 When discovering a resource within Stack Monitoring that is not ephemeral, it is important to provide the resource a meaningful name.
 Here we will enter **ebs\_prod\_db**.
 Next provide the DNS hostname or SCAN name depending on your listener configuration, we will enter **ebsproddb1.myacme.com**.
 Now provide a port, here we will use **1521** and the service name of **ebscdb**.
 From the drop-down, you can select an agent that will be responsible for monitoring this database.
 For Oracle Databases, the agent can be local (installed on the host) or remote (installed anywhere with network access to the host).
 Select any agent from the drop-down list.
 Finally provide the monitoring user's credentials.
-First the username, **c##mon\_user**.
+First the username, **monuser**.
 Next, since this is a demo enter any value for the password.

 	Stack Monitoring provides a script to create a least privileges user for monitoring an Oracle Database.
 For more information see **MOS Doc ID 2857604.1**.